robsterlini/robsterlini-frontend/src/journal/2021/better-css-strikethroughs.md

   "This doesn’t actually cross the text out because it sits at 50% of the cap-height, not 50% of the x&#8209;height."
 %}

-You might ask why this matters, but these fine details are what stand in the way of something looking truly polished (not perfect mind you), so I wanted to fix it!
+You might ask why this matters, but these fine details are what stand in the way of something looking truly polished (not perfect mind you), so I set about fixing it!

-I knew that there was an offset property for text decoration, so I tried `text-decoration-offset`; this is where I realised that only `text-decoration: underline;` can have an offset.
+I knew that there was an offset property for text decoration, so I tried `text-decoration-offset` only to find out that **only underlines could have an offset**… go figure.

-Frustrated, but not beaten I considered that `text-decoration: line-through` is basically an underline, but positioned (or offset) in the middle.
-Could I fake a strikethrough using an underline?
+Frustrated – but not beaten – I considered that `text-decoration: line-through` is basically an underline, but positioned in the middle.
+Could I fake a strikethrough using an offset underline?

 ```css
 del {